-109. There are 6 listed buildings or structures in Cossall Parish.
-The NPSG have provided photos and compiled some interesting local detail about the background to these listed buildings and structures.
+109. There are 6 Listed Buildings or structures in the CNP Area.
+The NPSG have provided photos and compiled some interesting local detail about the background to these Listed Buildings and structures.
 This is found at Appendix E. (The Old School Room is of particular heritage significance and the Parish Council will request that it is listed by Historic England.
-In the meantime, the Old School Room is added to the list of non designated heritage assets see Appendix F.)
+In the meantime, the Old School Room is added to the list of non-designated heritage assets see Appendix F.)